geshan/geshan.github.com/posts/2020-04-12-static-vs-dynamic-websites-jam-stack.md

 This blog post is written for a reader who knows the following:

-* A basic knowledgeable of HTML and CSS is expected
+* Basic knowledge of HTML and CSS is expected
 * Knowledge of any backend language would be great.
 * General know-how of how a website and DNS works would be beneficial.